 1. Confirm that the rails are correctly installed on the rack.
 2. Align the bottom of the chassis with the bottom of the rails.
-3. Insert the chassis into the rails, keeping the pressure even on both sides, pushing the chassis into the rack until it clicks into the locked position.
+3. Insert the chassis into the rails, keeping the pressure even on both sides, pushing the chassis into the rack.
 4. Secure the chassis handles to the front of the rack.